tomahg/Gulla.Episerver.SqlStudio/README.md

 ```

 ## Configuration
 For SqlStudio to work, you will have to call the `.AddSqlStudio()` extension method in the Startup.ConfigureServices method.
 This method provides a configuration with default values.
-In order for the SqlStudio menu item to show up, you have to options:
+In order for the SqlStudio menu item to show up, you have two options:
 * Add your user to the group `SqlAdmin`
 * Add your user to the `User` configuration setting